bolodev/hasher/Readme.md

 ## Rust-based Hasher Tool

-An inital poke at Rustlang
+An inital poke at using Rustlang to hash files (MD5, SHA1, SHA256, SHA512)

 ```
 Usage: